top of page

 Movement.jpg

 A traditional Gypsy Cob should be heavy, powerful with dense, flat bone.
 Their body should be comparatively short and well muscled.
-They should have a thick, slightly arched neck and a sloping shoulder, which should tie in well dat the shoulder and wither.
+They should have a thick, slightly arched neck and a sloping shoulder, which should tie in well at the shoulder and wither.
 Their chest should be broad, powerful and have ample muscle.
 A Gypsy's hindquarters should be smooth and round across the croup with well muscled buttocks.
 The mane and tail should be long and thick and there should be abundant feather starting at the knee and hock, running down the back and front of the leg.
 Feather may be either straight or curly and it should cover the hoof.

 Size